 Shooting for the lone slot in Women’s Sport Pistol begins on June 3.
 Top-ranked Petty Officer First Class Sandra Uptagrafft (Phenix City, Ala.) looks to join husband Eric Uptagrafft (USAMU/Phenix City, Ala.) on the 2012 U.S. Olympic Team.
 Uptagrafft won the Women’s Sport Pistol quota through a gold medal performance at the 2011 Pan American Games in Guadalajara, Mexico.
 She will also have the home-field advantage shooting on the Pool Range complex.
 Uptagrafft will have to fend off U.S. Olympic Training Center Resident Athlete Teresa Meyer (Dearborn, Mich.).
 Meyer came within two points of Uptagrafft’s score at the 2011 National Championships.
 Four-time Olympian Libby Callahan (Columbia, S.C.) finished third behind Meyer and Uptagrafft at Nationals, but brings a wealth of experience on the line that could put her on her fifth Olympic Team.

-In Men's 25m Rapid Fire Pistol, Olympians Keith Sanderson (WCAP/Colorado Springs, Colo.) and Emil Milev (Temple Terrace, Fla.) will be hard to beat.
-Different from the 2008 Trials, rapid fire athletes will shoot the new finals format this year.
+In Men’s 25m Rapid Fire Pistol, Olympians Keith Sanderson (WCAP/Colorado Springs, Colo.) and Emil Milev (Temple Terrace, Fla.) will be hard to beat.
+Different from the 2008 Trials, rapid-fire athletes will shoot the new finals format this year.
 Rather than total scores using decimal points, each shot fired during the final will earn a “hit” (equivalent to one point) if it is greater than 9.7 points.
 Sanderson, who finished fifth at the 2008 Olympic Games, is ready to return to the Olympic stage.
-Both have been tearing up the World Cup scene the past two years with a total of three medals, six appearances in the finals and 10 top-10 finishes.
+Both have been tearing up the World Cup scene for the past two years with a total of three medals, six appearances in the finals, and 10 top-10 finishes.
 Milev will attempt to earn his first Olympic berth as an American citizen.
 Formerly a member of the Bulgarian Shooting Team, Milev was the silver medalist at the 1996 Olympic Games and finished in the top-10 at the 2000 and 2004 Games.
-Sergeant Brad Balsley (USAMU/Uniontown, Pa.), the silver medalist in last year's national championships, looks for his first Olympic berth on his home range.
+Sergeant Brad Balsley (USAMU/Uniontown, Pa.), the silver medalist in last year’s national championships, looks for his first Olympic berth on his home range.

 “My training has been validated by my scores in practice and World Cups,” said Sanderson.
 “I’ve had a recurring malfunction issue, but everything is ready for Trials now.
 I have not shot the new ISSF finals format in Fort Benning yet, so I’m looking forward to that opportunity.
 Our pistol team has been performing great lately and I know the competition will be both fun and challenging.”